johnjcamilleri/Maltese-GF-Resource-Grammar/README.md

 This work is released under the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.txt).
 In a nutshell, this means you can freely use it for whatever you want, including non-open source applications.

+## Citations

+Please site this work as:

+> J. Camilleri, _A computational grammar and lexicon for Maltese_,
+> M.Sc. thesis, Chalmers University of Technology.
+Gothenburg, Sweden, 2013.

 ## References

 These publications are currently being used and can be referenced by citation stamp: